Norahmoqahtani/frontend-nanodegree-feedreader-master--Nora/README.md

 - New Feed
-     1.   new feed is loaded content actually changes.
+     1.   new feed is loaded content changes.